Next Generation Agent Console Search

 - Advanced Search Examples

-Quick search is available from anywhere in the Next Generation Agent console.
-With a quick search, you can search for keywords within a case.
+Quick Search is available from anywhere in the Next Generation Agent console.
+With the Quick Search, you can search for keywords within a case.

-To access advanced search, click the search box and click Advanced.
-With advanced search, you can search different categories such as channels, labels, case status, etc. For example, searching for "bagel" will return all instances where the term "bagel" exists, such as cases with the label of "bagel", and cases with descriptions that contain the word "bagel".
-Advanced search allows you to perform searches for filtered results such as only finding cases that have "bagel" as a label.
+To access the Advanced Search, click the search box and then click on Advanced.
+With the Advanced Search, you can search for different items such as Assigned, Attachment, Case ID, Channel, Labels, Status, etc. For example, searching for "bagels" will return all instances where the term "bagels" exist, such as cases with the label of "bagel", and cases with descriptions that contain the word "bagels".
+Advanced search allows you to perform searches for filtered results such as only finding cases that have "bagel" as a label or Facebook as the channel.

 Desk.com allows you to search for cases to find specific matches for your needs.
 Rather than just searching for basic keywords you can get more specific by searching the subject of cases, or between specific date ranges.